 A while ago, I made my best sous-chef (my Yellow Lab, Scout) some homemade Peanut Butter Dog Treats.
-Since then, I’ve been brainstorming on other puppy treats to make for her.
+Since then, I’ve been brainstorming ideas for other dog-friendly treats to make for her.

-They were a huge success and she definitely loved them.
-We’re watching her weight, though, so she only got to eat one for now.
-This ice cream freezes really well, so I have the others waiting for her in the freezer.
+This puppy ice cream was a huge success for her.
+She especially loved the bacon!
+This ice cream freezes really well, so I have more waiting for her in the freezer.
 She’ll thank me once the summer heat rolls in.
-This girl loves to eat!

-- Peanut butter – Go for creamy, not chunky, and natural ingredients over processed.
+- Peanut Butter: Go for a creamy version instead of chunky, and natural ingredients instead of processed.
 I used Smuckers Natural.

-- Plain yogurt – Greek yogurt is good.
-It has significantly less lactose than regular yogurt.
+- Plain Yogurt: I recommend using Greek yogurt because it has significantly less lactose than regular yogurt.

 Trademark note: In the spirit of transparency, please note that Smucker’s is a proprietary brand that I want to acknowledge and give credit to.

-- Combine the peanut butter, yogurt, and bacon bits.
+- Combine the peanut butter, yogurt, and bacon bits (optional ingredient).

-Dog-friendly ice cream is softer and easier to scoop than other frozen treats.
+Besides the ingredients, this dog ice cream recipe is softer and easier to scoop than other frozen treats.
 That makes it a great choice for dogs that tend to scarf treats whole or for senior dogs with limited teeth.
-These ice cream recipes also work well as meal toppers that mix in easily with regular dog food.
+Overall, it’s just easier to eat and digest!

 Add in some Peanut Butter Dog Treats and make an ice cream sandwich!
 Scout is a fan, without a doubt!